Open Source Project Leader

 The role of the Team

 The Digital Team immediately became a promoter and took charge of the creation of the Developers Italia community.
-We decided to rely on common, public tools (GitHub for the code, ReadTheDocs for the documentation, Discourse for the forum, Slack for the chat), around which the main site was created (saving money and time) that showcases both the projects and the activities.
+By relying on well-known collaborative tools (GitHub for source code, ReadTheDocs for documentation, Discouse for the forum) we created the developers.italia.it website quickly with a little budget.

 From the blog